abangser/instruqt-observability/observability-with-tracetest/01-welcome-to-instruqt/assignment.md

 Instruqt is a completely browser based environment where you will be able to explore and experiment in a safe way without needing to change your personal computers in any way.

+To see the next section of text, click on the title `🗂 Other views` below and it will fold open 👐

 🗂 Other views
 ==============